 Number of Number of Securities

 Securities to Weighted-Average Remaining Available for

 be Issued Upon Exercise Price of Future Issuance Under

 Exercise of Outstanding Equity Compensation

 Outstanding Options, Plans Excluding

-Options, Warrants Warrants and Securities Reflected in
+Options , Warrants Warrants and Securities Reflected in

 and Rights Rights (1) Column (a)

 Plan Category (a) (b) (c)

 Equity compensation plans approved by security holders (2) 22,805,845 61.58 45,411,975

-Equity compensation plans not approved by security holders(3)
+Equity compensation plans not approved by security holders (3)

-Total 22,805,845 (4) 61.58 45,411,975
+Total 22,805,845 (4 ^{.)} 61.58 45,411,975

-- (1) Weighted average exercise price of outstanding options only.
-RSUs and performance shares do not have an exercise price and, accordingly, are not included in this calculation. - We have two active equity incentive plans, both of which have been approved by our stockholders: the 2021 Omnibus Incentive Plan and the Walgreens Boots Alliance, Inc. Employee Stock Purchase Plan (formerly known as the 1982 Employees Stock Purchase Plan) (the "ESPP").
+(1) Weighted average exercise price of outstanding options only.
+RSUs and performance shares do not have an exercise price and, accordingly, are not included in this calculation.

+(2) We have two active equity incentive plans, both of which have been approved by our stockholders: the 2021 Omnibus Incentive Plan and the Walgreens Boots Alliance, Inc. Employee Stock Purchase Plan (formerly known as the 1982 Employees Stock Purchase Plan) (the "ESPP").
 As of August 31, 2024, we also had outstanding equity awards that may be settled for shares of our common stock under one other plan approved by our stockholders: the 2013 Omnibus Incentive Plan (as assumed by Walgreens Boots Alliance, Inc.).

-The 2021 Omnibus Incentive Plan provides for incentive compensation to non-employee directors and our officers and employees, and permits various stock-based awards.
+The 2021 Omnibus Incentive Plan provides for incentive compensation to non-employee directors and our officers and employees, and permits various stockbased awards.
 These include, but are not limited to, stock options, restricted stock, RSUs, performance shares, performance units and stock appreciation rights ("SARs").
 Pursuant to the 2021 Omnibus Incentive Plan, the number of authorized shares under the plan is reduced at two different rates depending on the type of award.
 Each share of common stock issuable upon the exercise of stock options or SARs reduces the number of shares available for future delivery under the 2021 Omnibus Incentive Plan by one share, while each share of common stock issued pursuant to "full value awards" reduces the number of shares available for future delivery by three shares.
 "Full value awards" are awards, other than stock options, SARs and awards where the participant has directly or indirectly paid the intrinsic value of the award, that are settled by the issuance of shares of common stock, including RSUs and performance shares.
 Awards that do not entitle the holder to receive or purchase shares, awards that are settled in cash, and awards that are granted in substitution for awards under a plan of an acquired entity are not counted against the aggregate number of shares available for issuance under the 2021 Omnibus Incentive Plan.
+As of August 31, 2024, 41,580,924 shares were available for future issuance under the 2021 Omnibus Incentive Plan.